nickteff/EconomistStyle/README.md

 # EconomistStyle
-Using building an Economist style as a way to learn more about Matplotlib
+Building an Economist style as a way to learn more about [Matplotlib](http://matplotlib.org).

+## TODO

+* Edit the notebook to include more documentation
+* Add clear references
+* Create a publication/gray version of the style